“Happiness is letting go of what you think your life is supposed to look like, and celebrating it for everything that it is” – Mandy Hale

 I’m not telling you this because I want you to feel sorry for me or to gain sympathy.
 Far from it.

-I know it creates quite a miserable picture, especially if that’s the end of this blog post.
+I know it creates quite a miserable picture, especially if it’s the end of this blog post.

 Peacefully Happy Despite It All